A Comparative Evaluation of Quantification Methods: Results

 \subsubsection{Influence of Training Set Size}

 Next, we consider the performance of quantification algorithms when relatively few training samples are given.
 For that purpose, we restrict the experimental data to only those cases in which the given data was split into 10\% training and 90\% test samples.
 The overall distribution of error scores with respect to the AE and NKLD scores can be found in Figure \ref{fig:lowtrain}.
-We observe that in general, the performance of all algorithms seems to be worse compared to the results when not restricting ourselves to little training data, which is also to be expected intuitively.
-However, again the methods which yielded the overall best performances, such as \emph{MS}, \emph{DyS}, \emph{TSMax}, \emph{TSX}, \emph{FM}, and \emph{PAC/GPAC} also appear the most robust towards this scenario.
-The average performance rankings of all algorithms per dataset (see Figure \ref{fig:cd_mc_fewtrain} in the Appendix) are mostly in line with the general setting.
-An exception to this is that the \emph{DyS} framework falls somewhat behind the \emph{MS} method with few training data samples.
+We observe that in general, the performance of all algorithms seems to be worse compared to the results when not being restricting to little training data, which is also to be expected intuitively.
+However, again the methods which yielded the overall best performances, such as \emph{MS}, \emph{HDy}, and \emph{FMM}, also appear the most robust toward this scenario.
+The average performance rankings of all algorithms per dataset (cf. Appendix \ref{ap:main}, Figure \ref{fig:cd_fewtrain}) are mostly in line with the general setting.